Repelling Horse Flies At The Yard

 Repelling Horse Flies

 Repelling horse flies can be a hard task.
-Using horse fly spray or horse fly repellent for humans can be one way, but sometimes they don’t go far enough!
+Using fly spray or repellent for horses can be one way, but sometimes they don’t go far enough.
 Here are five tips for repelling horse flies at the yard.

-Repelling horse flies may need you to go the extra mile.
-Horse flies can pose a serious risk to horse’s health and well-being.
-Therefore, taking on board theses fly repelling tips could reduce chances of accumulating a nasty vet bill.
+Horse flies can pose a serious risk to a horse’s health and well-being.
+Therefore, following these fly-repelling tips could reduce the chances of accumulating a nasty vet bill.

-In the summer, application of some of the best fly repellents can be extremely helpful.
-Most fly sprays are applied straight to the horse.
-Other fly repellents can be used on surrounding stable features and equipment to further deter flies.
+In the summer, some of the best fly repellents can be extremely helpful not only for your horse but also for you.
+Most equine fly sprays are applied directly to the horse.
+Other fly repellents can be used on surrounding stable features and equipment to deter flies further.
+An example of an ‘all-round’ repellent suitable for humans, pets, horses, and surrounding areas is the Absorbine Green UltraShield Fly Repellent.

 Horse Fly Traps

-Horse fly traps use no chemical, therefore are great for horse owners who want a more natural approach to fly control.
+Horse fly traps do not use chemicals and are, therefore, great for horse owners who want a more natural approach to fly control.

-They supply long term protection to horses by reduce total fly population numbers in the surrounds.
+They supply long-term protection to horses by reducing the total fly population in the surrounding area.
 Overall, this can have a massive and improving impact year on year.

 Feeding Against Flies

 Owners can also add garlic powder for horses suffering in fly season.
-Many horse owners feed an equine garlic supplement for its insect repelling qualities.
-The sweat and breath produced by a horse fed on garlic gives out an odour that keeps flies away.
-Therefore, naturally repelling flies from the horse’s body
+Many horse owners feed an equine garlic supplement for its insect-repelling qualities.
+The sweat and breath produced by a horse fed on garlic gives an odour that keeps flies away.
+Therefore, naturally repelling flies from the horse’s body.

-In addition, adding garlic can help reduce inflammation and chance of infection if horses are exposed to nasty fly bites.
+In addition, adding garlic can help reduce inflammation and the chance of infection if horses are exposed to nasty fly bites.
+The NAF garlic granules contain 100% pure garlic and come in a 1kg pack.
+They easily mix in with the horse’s feed and are palatable.

 From mosquitos and midges, to horse flies, all these bugs are attracted to dark moving objects.
 Dark objects are similar to these preferred pray, therefore wearing lighter colours may help repelling flies from both horse and rider.
 It is suggested that flies prefer black, red, and blue over yellow and white.
 Therefore, a hi-viz reflective could be a rider’s best friend against flies.